danaikorre/dsmanufacturing.github.io/faqs.md

 ## Forum Discussions

-We aim to provide a moderated discussion forum to support peer learning and informal networking, alongside the virtual classroom which may be used for smaller, informal discussions outwith timetabled tutorials.
+We aim to provide a moderated discussion forum to support peer learning and informal networking, alongside the virtual classroom, which may be used for smaller, informal discussions outwith timetabled tutorials.
 <p>&nbsp;</p>